explodinglabs/superstack/docs/gettingstarted.md

 ## 2. Configure Your Environment

-Compy the example environment file:
+Copy the example environment file:

 ```sh
 cp example.env .env
 ```

-Edit `.env` to set your database credentials and secrets.
+> 💡 The `.env` file is for local development only.
+For remote deployments,
+> set secrets via CI/CD or with `docker compose --env` (avoid leaking
+> secrets to shell history).

 ## 3. Start SuperStack